5 Intriguing Facts About the Book of Esther

 Explore these and other facts about the book of Esther in my new Bible study.
 Royal: Life Lessons from the Book of Esther is written for teenage girls and is perfect for personal or group study.

 This Esther Bible study book is an in-depth exploration of the lessons and morals in the book of Esther and covers topics such as the importance of respect, how to be a good friend, and tips for having a relationship with God.

-Royal: Life Lessons from the Book of Esther will be published on September 5, 2019, and is currently available for preorder on Amazon.
+Royal: Life Lessons from the Book of Esther was published on September 5, 2019, and is currently available for purchase on Amazon.